 That’s just how it is in the NBA when one guy shows up on a 10-day contract and another shows up in a trade-deadline deal.
-Particularly when a player is joining the NBA’s worst team, a group with obvious holes to fill.
+Particularly so when you’re joining the NBA’s worst team, a group with obvious holes to fill.

 The transition can feel awkward.

-“You come into a situation with a bunch of guys who’ve been on the team – all professionals, all competitors, and no one wants to come out of the game,” Pargo said.
+“You come into a situation with a bunch of guys who’ve been on the team – all professionals, all competitors, and no one wants to come out of the game,’’ Pargo described.

 That’s almost identical to McRoberts’ impression.
 He showed up last month in a minor trade-deadline deal.
 The Bobcats acquired him from the Orlando Magic for Hakim Warrick.
-Three weeks later, McRoberts is starting ahead of Byron Mullens, Jeff Adrien and Tyrus Thomas at power forward.
+Three weeks later, McRoberts is starting over Byron Mullens, Jeff Adrien and Tyrus Thomas at power forward.

 McRoberts has said more than once how welcome all his new teammates have made him feel.
 Gerald Henderson, a former teammate of McRoberts at Duke and a Bobcats co-captain, explained why Monday night.